-The Perkin Center for Heart Failure at Weill Cornell Cardiology was established to provide the most advanced care to patients suffering from Heart Failure by offering new forms of treatment making it possible halt the disease’s progression.
-Our heart failure specialists work collaboratively across subspecialties, in a research rich and teaching environment allowing for the optimal management of our patients’ care.
+The Perkin Center for Heart Failure at Weill Cornell Cardiology was established to provide the most advanced care to patients suffering from heart failure.
+Our specialists offer advanced, comprehensive treatments—making it possible to slow, and even stop, the disease’s progression.

 Inpatient treatment: We offer the most advanced care for heart failure.
 In some cases, this includes invasive monitoring procedures to establish the diagnosis and achieve the most effective treatment for heart failure management.

 For patients who are critically ill, we offer:

 - Evaluation for mechanical circulatory support and/or transplant